MPI-Dortmund/tomotwin-cryoet/docs/tutorials/tut01_reference.rst

 2. Select :guilabel:`add_layer` tab of the boxmanager toolkit (lower right corner).
 Press the button for :guilabel:`Create particle layer`.

-3. Switch to the :guilabel:`boxmanger` tab and set the :guilabel:`boxsize` to 37, as this this gonna be the box size we will use for extraction
+3. Switch to the :guilabel:`boxmanger` tab and set the :guilabel:`boxsize` to 37, as this gonna be the box size we will use for extraction later on.

 4. Press on the :guilabel:`⊕` symbol (upper left corner) to start the picking.